Pink Velour Crape Myrtle

 They need no special pruning, but they can be shaped during the winter.
 Prune while young, since it is best not to cut branches thicker than 3 inches across, and if plants are cut hard they will produce lots of growth but fewer flowers.
 If you have a specimen tree you might want to remove old flowers to encourage more new ones, but Pink Velour will continue to bloom even if you do nothing at all.
 This is truly a low-maintenance plant.

 Buying Pink Velour Crape Myrtles at The Tree Center

 Pink Velour is such a special plant that only the exact plant will have the right color and growth rate.
 So it must be produced directly from trees absolutely known to be right.
 Our trees are grown the correct way, from branch cuttings of these special trees.
 That way every tree is identical to the original so they will produce a very uniform effect when planted in a row.
 However these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.
 Crape Myrtles labelled ‘Pink’ will definitely not be Pink Velour.

 We sell only trees that are true to the original form and we have a wide range of sizes to give you the best plant for your purpose.
-However we are constantly renewing our stock so our customers get fresh, healthy plants, so supplies of this tree may be limited.
+However, we are constantly renewing our stock so our customers get fresh, healthy plants.
+For this reason, our supplies of this tree may be limited.
 To avoid disappointment order now.